 How do I register for classes?

 The current semester course schedule, course summaries, syllabi and registration forms are published in the Current Students section of the Drucker School website.
 Newly admitted students registering for classes for the first time should give their completed registration forms directly to the EMP office.
 Completed registration forms may be faxed in to (909) 607-9104.Continuing students may register online.
-For questions regarding registration, please contact either Mary Jo Carzoo or Jodi James.
+For questions regarding registration, please contact Mary Jo Carzoo.

 How do I decide what classes to take?